GES

 Meaning & Objectives of Fiscal Policy

-Fiscal policy refers to the government's use of taxation (revenue policy) and expenditure (spending policy) to influence the economy.
-It is one of two main macroeconomic policy tools — the other being monetary policy (controlled by RBI).
-Objectives: (1) Economic Growth: Increased public investment (capital expenditure on roads, railways, ports, defence) creates infrastructure and "crowds in" private investment by improving connectivity and reducing logistics costs.
-Government's capital expenditure: Rs 11.11 lakh crore (BE 2024-25, 3.4% of GDP) — up from Rs 4.39 lakh crore in 2019-20 (1.7% of GDP).
-This doubling reflects the government's shift from revenue expenditure (consumption) to capital expenditure (investment).
-(2) Price Stability: Adjusting taxes (raising indirect taxes reduces spending power, dampens demand) and spending (reducing subsidies during inflation) to manage aggregate demand.
-(3) Employment Generation: Government spending creates jobs directly (MGNREGA — 5.9 crore households employed in FY24, 1.06 crore person-days generated) and indirectly (infrastructure investment creates construction and downstream jobs).
-(4) Redistribution of Income: Progressive taxation (higher tax rates for higher incomes) and transfer payments (subsidies, DBT, pensions) reduce inequality.
-India's Gini coefficient: ~35 (consumption-based).
-(5) Regional Balance: Higher allocation to backward states/regions through Finance Commission grants, special packages for Northeast, J&K, etc. (6) Balance of Payments: Tariffs on imports, export incentives (RoDTEP, duty drawback), and fiscal measures to manage CAD.
+Fiscal policy is the government's use of taxation and expenditure to influence the economy — one of two main macroeconomic tools alongside monetary policy (RBI).
+Six objectives drive it.
+(1) Economic Growth: Public capital expenditure on roads, railways, and ports "crowds in" private investment by improving connectivity.
+Government capex: Rs 11.11 lakh crore (BE 2024-25, 3.4% of GDP) — doubled from Rs 4.39 lakh crore in 2019-20 (1.7%).
+This deliberate shift from consumption to investment spending is key.
+(2) Price Stability: Adjusting taxes and spending manages aggregate demand — raising indirect taxes dampens spending; cutting subsidies restrains demand during inflation.
+(3) Employment: Government spending creates jobs directly (MGNREGA — 5.9 crore households in FY24) and indirectly through infrastructure construction.
+(4) Redistribution: Progressive taxation (higher rates on higher incomes) and transfer payments (subsidies, DBT, pensions) reduce inequality.
+India's Gini: ~35 (consumption-based).
+(5) Regional Balance: Higher allocations to backward states via Finance Commission grants and special packages for Northeast and J&K. (6) Balance of Payments: Import tariffs, export incentives (RoDTEP, duty drawback), and fiscal measures manage CAD.
+UPSC asks the six objectives and the capex-to-GDP trend.

 Expansionary vs Contractionary Fiscal Policy